-D5.1.
+- D5.1.
 Rosters that are submitted for all events must include the following information for all players:

-D5.1.1.
+- D5.1.1.
 Full Name

-D5.1.2.
+- D5.1.2.
 Jersey Number (0-99)

-D5.1.3.
+- D5.1.3.
 Date of Birth

-D5.1.4.
+- D5.1.4.
 Gender

-D5.1.5.
+- D5.1.5.
 Nationality

+- D5.2.
+Designated WFDF Officials can require teams to provide evidence around these roster details.

 D6.
-Roster Eligibility - Continental Championships (AOUC, PAUC, AAUC)
+Roster Eligibility - Continental Championships (AAUC, AOUC, PAUC)

 - D6.1.
-Teams playing at Asian Oceanic Ultimate Championships (AOUC), All African Ultimate Championships or Pan American Ultimate Championships (PAUC) may submit any roster that has been approved by the National Federation of the county they are representing. - D6.2.
+Teams playing at All African Ultimate Championships (AAUC), Asian Oceanic Ultimate Championships (AOUC), or Pan American Ultimate Championships (PAUC) may submit any roster that has been approved by the National Federation of the country they are representing. - D6.2.
 WFDF will allow more liberal interpretation of eligibility for players at Continental Championships to encourage participation, but encourage National Federations to keep the "National" and "Club" eligibility criteria in mind when approving rosters. - D6.3.
-For countries sending more than one (I) team to an event, a maximum of one (I) team may use the "National Team" eligibility rules, and all of the other teams must use the "Club Team" eligibility rules. - D6.4.
+For countries sending more than one (I) team to an event, a maximum of one (I) team may use the "National Team" eligibility rules, and all of the other teams must use the "Club Team" eligibility rules - D6.4.
 WFDF reserves the right to invalidate a submitted roster if it is felt that the team does not adequately represent the country the team is representing.